jeosol/hello-world/README.markdown

 ```
 the output is "Hello John!".

-If we pass a name as an argument:
+If we pass a name, e.g., Bond, as argument:
 ```
 ./hello-world Bond